jonathan-annett/companion-module-sophtwhere-timer/server/HELP.md

 This connection enables a countdown timer on your computer, which you display using a web browser.

+**You don't need to install any additional software, the timer runs locally in your browser, and is automatically enabled when your add this connection**

 **TLDR** *Click a link below to open the timer page, once you are familiar with these instructions.*

 <!--other links-->